Skip to Content

 • (2015) Participating Artist, Performing Arts Forum (PAF) with Jonathan Burrows, Jan Ritsema, Mårten Spångberg, and Bojana Cvejic.
 Siobhan Davies Studios, London.

 • (2010-13) Associate Researcher with Performance Matters, an AHRC-funded Programme.
-A three-year creative research project and collaboration between University of Roehampton, London, Goldsmiths, University of London and the Live Arts Development Agency investigating the cultural value of performance.
+A four-year creative research project and collaboration between University of Roehampton, London, Goldsmiths, University of London and the Live Arts Development Agency investigating the cultural value of performance.
 Directed by Professor Adrian Heathfield, Dr Gavin Butt and Lois Keidan.

 • Rowman & Littlefield Press